 Identify two mobile market sites in the city to provide access to fresh, healthy and local food by the summer of 2019.

-Create categories to identify market sites (population density, access to public transport, demographics) by the winter 2018.
-Done! - looking at potential social infrastructure sites, where residents already gather, in target areas accessible to public transportation.
+In the works - We’re still looking into potential social infrastructure sites, where residents already gather, in target areas accessible to public transportation.

 Identify two new market sites to implement Mobile Markets in the summer by the spring 2019.
-Done! - securing 3 new market sites.
-2 at schools we already partner with and 1 at a community hub.
+Done! - We piloted markets at Ingalls and Ford Elementary schools and with a local community organization.

 Work with TFP Root Crew to create marketing plan for new Mobile Markets sites by the spring of 2019.